nuzcraft/RLTut_Python3/README.md

 Wow, way better than I expected!
 228/248 unit tests passed!
 Only 20 failures means the changes didn't actually break too many things...though it's possible (and likely) that I'll need to update/add tests to cover the changed situations.

+And unit test updates are complete!
+It wasn't nearly as bad as I expected, though I'm a bit concerned there's a bit of built up technical debt for unit tests that continue to reference the event_handler of the engine.

 ## Part 9 Dev Notes

 ### Ranged Scrolls and Targeting